MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### What sites does the browser window switch on?

-The private preview will provide switching for the following sites:
+The private preview provides switching for the following sites:

 - Amazon
 - BestBuy
 - Target
 - Walmart

 Over time, work-related sites such as Microsoft 365 apps and services requiring work login will automatically open in the work browser window.
-You will see a growing set of popular sites that will automatically open in the personal browser window as the experience continues to expand.
+You will see a growing set of popular sites that automatically open in the personal browser window as the experience continues to expand.

 ### How can users control which browser window a website will open in?